ansible-collections/cloud-content-handbook/Releases/generate_release_tickets.md

 Use the following command to generate Jira tickets:

+_note: Ensure authentication is done using the Jira service account. **Do not use PATs for production Jira**._

 ```sh
  aap-jira-cli create-issues-from-template production cloud-content-release.yml \
  --template-vars-file <path to var file>/release_jira_template.yml \